MicrosoftDocs/appcenter-docs/docs/general/billing.md

    - If you already have one or more subscriptions associated with your user account, you can choose which one to use for billing.
 6. Follow the remaining steps to complete the configuration process.

-## Organization Account Billing Configuration
+## Organization account billing configuration

 1. Log into the [App Center Portal](https://appcenter.ms).
 2. Select the Organization from the list of organizations in the App Center portal.